Airfield rubber removal: Chemical removal

 Cleaning the runway using chemicals involves the application of proprietary cleaners that are brushed into the surface of the runway and then washed off using low pressure water.
 There is a time between applying the chemicals and washing the runway when the chemicals are allowed to react with and break down the rubber.
 During this time the runway is unusable for landing operations and therefore could not be used safely in an emergency situation.
 The chemicals used can be expensive and require special handling.
-There are currently a newer generation of non-caustic rubber removal chemicals that are also environmentally superior, non-corrosive, non-toxic and relatively inexpensive to use.
-Runway maintenance crews that are using these chemicals in conjunction with snow removal equipment or utility brushes should carefully consider the chemical used to break down rubber will be impacting critical components of the equipment, such as tires, hoses, belts and any other rubber products.
-The chemical also needs to be instantly recovered before impacting the environment and habitat surrounding the runway.

 High velocity impact removal

 This method employs the principle of throwing abrasive particles at a very high velocity at the runway pavement surface, thus blasting the contaminants from the surface (Speidel, 2002).
 Also known as sandblasting, this method can introduce foreign object debris to the runway if not contained and cleaned up properly.

 Mechanical removal

 This type of removal involves the milling of the first 1/8–3/16 in off the runway surface.